osm-search/Nominatim/docs/api/Details.md

   https://nominatim.openstreetmap.org/details?placeid=<value>
 ```

-The placeid created assigned sequentially during Nominatim data import.
-It is different between servers and changes when data gets reimported.
+Placeids are assigned sequentially during Nominatim data import.
+The id for a place is different between Nominatim installation (servers) and changes when data gets reimported.
 Therefore it can't be used as permanent id and shouldn't be used in bug reports.

 Additional optional parameters are explained below.